This tutorial will help you set up and interpret an Analysis of Covariance (ANCOVA) in Excel using the XLSTAT software.

 The quantitative explanatory variables are the height and the age.
 The qualitative variable is the gender.
 As we selected the column title for the variables, we leave the option Variable labels activated.
 The other options have been left at their default value.

 The computations begin once you have clicked on OK.
 The results will then be displayed.

 Interpreting the results of an ANCOVA

 The first table displays the goodness of fit coefficients of the model.
-The R’² (coefficient of determination) indicates the % of variability of the dependant variable which is explained by the explanatory variables.
+The R’² (coefficient of determination) indicates the % of the variability of the dependent variable which is explained by the explanatory variables.
 The closer to 1 the R’² is, the better the fit.

 It is important to examine the results of the analysis of variance table (see below).
 The results enable us to determine whether or not the explanatory variables bring significant information (null hypothesis H0) to the model.
 In other words, it's a way of asking yourself whether it is valid to use the mean to describe the whole population, or whether the information brought by the explanatory variables is of value or not.

 The Fisher's F test is used.
 Given the fact that the probability corresponding to the F value is lower than 0.0001, it means that we would be taking a lower than 0.01% risk in assuming that the null hypothesis (no effect of the two explanatory variables) is wrong.
 Therefore, we can conclude with confidence that the three variables do bring a significant amount of information.